Castlepoint shooting: Two found dead at Wairarapa home identified as Jody Ratima, James Teddy

 Inspector Dave Thornton said police continued to investigate the deaths of two people near Castlepoint yesterday morning.

-Autopsy examinations would take place today in Wellington while the scene examination also remained ongoing.
+Autopsy examinations would take place today in Wellington while the scene examination remained ongoing.

-A firearm has been located at the address and police are not seeking any other weapons.
+A firearm has been found at the address and police were not seeking any other weapons.

 The couple had lived at the address for about a year, and neither they nor their property were known to police.